Aro1914/AroTable/README.md

 ### The **remove()** Method

-The **remove()** method takes in an integer argument and removes an occurrence of the integer from the AroTable.
+The **remove()** method takes the same kind of arguments as the [add()](#the-add-method) method and then removes an occurrence of any value—that exists in the AroTable—passed as an argument from the AroTable.
 Returns true if successful, returns false if not:

 ```js
 const aroTable = new AroTable(2);